Building a Data Vault

-- Valid To - using LEAD, ordered by timestamp again, to subtract one second from the next timestamp in the series.
+LEADand is ordered by timestamp, subtracting one second from the next timestamp in the series

-- Current Flag - using ROW_NUMBER again, and set to Y only if it’s the last update in the sequence.
+ROW_NUMBERand sets to Y only if it is the last update in the sequence

-This technique means there are guaranteed to never be any problems with overlapping time-ranges, multiple “current” records, and other data integrity problems that especially bedevil manually-maintained time-variant dimensional structures.
+This will alleviate any overlapping time-ranges, multiple "current" records and other data integrity issues, especially those associated with manually-maintained time-variant dimensional structures.

-Because there may be multiple versions over time, the dimension surrogate key must be the Satellite’s surrogate key this time.
+As there may be multiple versions over time, the dimension surrogate key must be the Satellite’s surrogate key.

 F_Flight: a fact table

-Creating a Flight fact table from the same Data Vault structures follows a similar pattern to the dimensions.
-The H_Flight table defines the granularity, guaranteeing that there will always be exactly one fact record per flight.
+This creates a flight fact table from the same Data Vault structures and follows a similar pattern to the dimensions.
+The H_Flight table then defines the granularity, guaranteeing there will always be exactly one fact record per flight.

-Two different join techniques are needed to set up the foreign keys to the dimensions, depending whether or not the dimension is time variant.
+Two different join techniques are needed to set up the foreign keys to the dimensions:

-For a time-variant dimension such as D_Flight_TV, it’s necessary to use the latest Satellite record, remembering that we earlier used the Satellite table’s surrogate key as the dimension key.
+- For time-variants dimension, such as "D_Flight_TV", it is necessary to use the latest Satellite record (earlier the Satellite table’s surrogate key was used as the dimension key).

-To establish links to the other, non-time-variant dimensions, it’s sufficient to left-join to the relevant Data Vault Link table.
-This contains the associated Hub surrogate key which was used earlier as the dimension key.
+- For non-time-variant dimensions, it is sufficient to left-join to the relevant Data Vault Link table.
+This contains the associated Hub surrogate key (used earlier as the dimension key).

 At this point, you now have a fully functional three-tier data warehouse, using:

 - A Data Vault model as the middle tier